cky008/react-movie-assignment-one/README.md

 [ List the __additional__ TMDB endpoints used, giving the description and pathname for each one.]

-+ Discover list of popular people - person
++ Discover list of popular people (getPersonPopular) - person

-e.g.
-+ Discover list of movies - discover/movie
++ Get specific person's basic info (getPerson) - person/:id
++ Get specific person's images (getPersonImages) - person/:id
++ Get specific person's Combined Credit (getPersonCombinedCredit) - person/:id
-+ Movie details - movie/:id
++ Get specific person's Movie Credit (getPersonMovieCredit) - not used (changed into use the getPersonCombinedCredit)
-+ Movie genres = /genre/movie/list

 ## Routing.

-+ /people - displays all popular people.
++ /person - displays all popular people.

-[ List the __new routes__ supported by your app and state the associated page.]

-+ /blogs - displays all published blogs.
-+ /blogs/:id - displays a particular blog.
++ /person/:id - displays specific person's info.
-+ /blogs/:id/comments - detail view of a particular blog and its comments.
-+ etc.

 [If relevant, state what aspects of your app are protected (i.e. require authentication) and what is public.]

 ## Independent learning (If relevant).

-### Deploy to AWS Amplify
+### Auto-Deploy to AWS Amplify
 Just follow the instructions from https://aws.amazon.com/getting-started/hands-on/build-react-app-amplify-graphql/module-one/

 Itemize the technologies/techniques you researched independently and adopted in your project,